E0: Enhancing Generalization and Fine-Grained Control in VLA Models via Tweedie Discrete Diffusion: Experiment

 \textbf{Analysis on LIBERO.} This benchmark includes a wide range of models, many of which employ sophisticated training strategies and architectural enhancements to maximize performance.
 Despite the highly competitive nature of the benchmark, our model achieved the highest average performance (96\%), demonstrating the effectiveness of the proposed approach even when trained with mixed data.
-To ensure fairness, we trained $\pi_0$~\cite{black2024pi_0}, $\pi_0$ FAST~\cite{pertsch2025fast}, and $\pi_{0.5}$~\cite{intelligence2025pi05} using the same configuration and validated them under identical settings.
-Experimental results show that our model exhibits more accurate grasping and is better at executing task instructions in some of the more complex scenarios. \textbf{Further details are provided in the supplementary material (see Fig.~\ref{fig-model_compare_on_libero}).}
+To ensure fairness, we trained $\pi_0$, $\pi_0$ FAST, and $\pi_{0.5}$ using the same configuration and validated them under identical settings.
+Experimental results show that our model exhibits more accurate grasping and is better at executing task instructions in some of the more complex scenarios. \textbf{Further details are provided in the section \ref{sec:libero_detailed} of the appendix.}

-\textbf{Analysis on ManiSkill.} From the experimental results, we observe that in complex manipulation tasks requiring precise spatial alignment—such as peg insertion and plug-in-socket operations—$\pi_0$~\cite{black2024pi_0} and $\pi_0$ FAST~\cite{pertsch2025fast} perform worse than RDT~\cite{liu2024rdt}, which fully exploits the fine-grained motion synthesis capability of diffusion models, enabling accurate and smooth action prediction.
-By integrating the strengths of both diffusion-based refinement and autoregressive conditioning, $\mathcal{E}_0$ effectively combines semantic understanding with precise motor control, thereby attaining the best performance across alignment-intensive tasks. \textbf{Further details are provided in the supplementary material (see Fig.~\ref{fig-model_compare_on_maniskill}).}
+\textbf{Analysis on ManiSkill.} From the experimental results, we observe that in complex manipulation tasks requiring precise spatial alignment—such as peg insertion and plug-in-socket operations—$\pi_0$ and $\pi_0$ FAST perform worse than RDT, which fully exploits the fine-grained motion synthesis capability of diffusion models, enabling accurate and smooth action prediction.
+By integrating the strengths of both diffusion-based refinement and autoregressive conditioning, $\mathcal{E}_0$ effectively combines semantic understanding with precise motor control, thereby attaining the best performance across alignment-intensive tasks. \textbf{Further details are provided in the section \ref{sec:maniskill_detailed} of the appendix.}